Water & Sewer Division

 Water Leaks

 Water leaks take a toll on the system and waste a valuable resource.
-Please report water leaks immediately to Public Works by calling 704-857-2411 option 1.
-Our answering service is available for after hour calls and will get the necessary information to the appropriate person.
+Please report water leaks immediately to Public Works by calling 704-857-2411 then, option 1.
+Our answering service is available for after-hours calls and will get the necessary information to the appropriate person.

 You can identify a leak by: